 Figure 1.
-Sensitivity of fluid-inclusion barometry to temperature and molar proportions of H2O in the exsolved fluid phase (XH2O). (a) CO2 density vs Pressure for different magmatically relevant entrapment temperatures at Kīlauea using the EOS of Span and Wagner, (1996).
+Sensitivity of fluid inclusion barometry to temperature and molar proportions of H2O in the exsolved fluid phase (XH2O). (a) CO2 density vs Pressure for different magmatically relevant entrapment temperatures at Kīlauea using the EOS of Span and Wagner, (1996).
 1100 and 1350 ˚C are the lower and upper limit of liquidus temperatures for olivine-saturated melts erupted at Kīlauea volcano throughout its history.
 1150 ˚C was the temperature used for day 1 and 2 of the simulation, 1240 ˚C is the rounded mean and median of all measured temperatures in our final dataset. (b) Panel a close-up.
-Grey boxes show Kīlauea magma storage inferred from fluid-inclusions, melt-inclusions and geophysics (DeVitre and Wieser, 2024; Lerner et al., 2024).
-HMM= Halemaʻumaʻu reservoir, SC = South-Caldera reservoir.
-Stars show hypothetical fluid-inclusions trapped at Halemaʻumaʻu and South-Caldera with T=1150 ˚C and error-bars representing 1σ uncertainty from Monte Carlo simulations using a temperature uncertainty of ±125 ˚C (1350˚C -1100˚C 2). (c) CO2 density vs Pressure at 1150 ˚C for various XH2O using the mixed H2O-CO2 EOS of Duan and Zhang (2006).
+Grey boxes show Kīlauea magma storage inferred from fluid inclusions, melt inclusions and geophysics (DeVitre and Wieser, 2024; Lerner et al., 2024).
+HMM= Halemaʻumaʻu reservoir, SC = South Caldera reservoir.
+Stars show hypothetical fluid inclusions trapped at Halemaʻumaʻu and South Caldera with T=1150 ˚C and error-bars representing 1σ uncertainty from Monte Carlo simulations using a temperature uncertainty of ±125 ˚C (1350˚C -1100˚C 2). (c) CO2 density vs pressure at 1150 ˚C for various XH2O using the mixed H2O-CO2 EOS of Duan and Zhang (2006).
 The small discontinuity at 200 MPa is due to parameter values being switched (Yoshimura, 2023). (d) Panel c close-up.
-Stars show hypothetical fluid-inclusions trapped at Halema’uma’u and South-Caldera with T = 1150 ˚C, XH2O inferred using the XH2O -P relationship of DeVitre and Wieser (2024) and error-bars representing 1σ uncertainty from Monte Carlo simulations using an XH2O uncertainty of ±0.1 based on the maximum range of XH2O inferred in our dataset (XH2Omax-XH2Omin2) when calculated using the upper limit XH2O-P relationship for Kīlauea from DeVitre and Wieser (2024).
+Stars show hypothetical fluid inclusions trapped at Halema’uma’u and South Caldera with T = 1150 ˚C, XH2O inferred using the XH2O -P relationship of DeVitre and Wieser (2024).
+Error bars represent 1σ uncertainty from Monte Carlo simulations using an XH2O uncertainty of ±0.1 based on the maximum range of XH2O inferred in our dataset (XH2Omax-XH2Omin2) when calculated using the upper limit XH2O-P relationship for Kīlauea from DeVitre and Wieser (2024).

 2. Timeline of Rapid-response Simulation

-The eruption onset of Kīlauea volcano on September 10, 2023 provided an unprecedented opportunity to test the validity and speed of the fluid-inclusion method, given that depths of the two main magma storage regions (Halemaʻumaʻu at 1-2 km and South-Caldera at 3-5 km) at this volcano have been well constrained by various independent geophysical and petrological methods, including prior fluid-inclusion barometry (DeVitre and Wieser, 2024; Lerner et al., 2024).
+The eruption onset of Kīlauea volcano on September 10, 2023 provided an unprecedented opportunity to test the validity and speed of the fluid inclusion method, given that depths of the two main magma storage regions (Halemaʻumaʻu at 1-2 km and South Caldera at 3-5 km) at this volcano have been well constrained by various independent geophysical and petrological methods, including prior fluid inclusion barometry (DeVitre and Wieser, 2024; Lerner et al., 2024).
 Tephra samples representing the first ~14 hours of the September 2023 eruption were collected by Hawaiian Volcano Observatory (HVO) geologists on September 12 and mailed to UC Berkeley on September 15th (Fig. S1).
 A schematic of the workflow and detailed timeline is available in the supplement (Fig. S1).